ECC-BFMC/Documentation/source/connectiondiagram.rst

 Connection diagram and components
 =================================

-In this section the components and the connections are listed.
+In this section the main components are listed, together with the connection diagram.
-In the picture below you can see a simple connections diagram of the components.
+In the following schematics you can see a simple connections diagram.
 The GPIO lines are marked on each components.

 .. image:: images/ConnectionDiagram.png
    :align: center